tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 **\[00:46:13\]**

 The countdown began.
-Forty-six minutes to write a miracle—or get turned into a gorey mural.
+Forty-six minutes to write a miracle, or get turned into a gorey mural.

 Talk about a deadline.

-I tried to cheat the rules.
-Scribbled a better ending with my pen—something sweeter, something mine.
-The ink bled straight through, like the page was rejecting me.
+I tried to cheat the rules by scribbling a better ending with my pen, but the ink bled straight through.

-The typewriter sat there, smug and silent.

-Broken, like always.

-Or pretending to be.

 **\[00:30:13\]**

-Still nothing.
 I screamed myself hoarse.
-Only the echo answered, thin and pitiful, like even it had given up on me.
+Only the echo answered, thin and pitiful, like even my own voice had given up on me.

-No Overseers.
-No Inquisitors.
-Not even Edwards.
-The last time we locked eyes, he looked at me like I was the monster.

-Maybe I am.

 The Ma’am always said I’d die alone.